thanhleviet/nextflow-ratt/README.md

 nextflow-ratt is written to run with docker based ratt for a convenience on cloud service or climb [http://climb.ac.uk] system.

-RATT - Rapid Annotation Transfer Tool is developed at Wellcome Trust Sanger Institute [http://ratt.sourceforge.net/documentation.html].
+RATT - Rapid Annotation Transfer Tool is developed by Wellcome Trust Sanger Institute [http://ratt.sourceforge.net/documentation.html].
 However, the version I used to build the docker image was obtained from https://gitlab.com/LPCDRP/RATT.git

 Example data run along with this nextflow script was obtained from http://ratt.sourceforge.net/example.html